-The Retail React App
+Retail React App

-The Retail React App is a set of sample code and tooling designed to give you a head start on building your storefront on top of Salesforce Commerce APIs and hosting it on the Managed Runtime.
+The Retail React App is a set of sample code and tooling designed to give you a head start on building your storefront on top of APIs and hosting it on Managed Runtime.
 This architecture guide describes the structure and contents of the Retail React App and highlights its flexible, open-source foundation.

 All PWA Kit projects start with the same set of files.
 At the start of a project, these files are generated by running a script.
-(This process is described in full in the Getting Started guide.)
+(This process is described in full in the Get Started guide.)

 To get an overview of how the Retail React App works, start by exploring its file structure.
 Here’s a listing of all the files and directories of a freshly generated project with a brief description for each one.
 (The technologies mentioned in the descriptions are covered in more detail later in this guide.)

 To automate routine development tasks, the Retail React App includes several scripts.
 Use the command

 npm run <SCRIPT_NAME> to run them from the terminal.

 Here’s a complete list of all the included scripts with a description of each one:

 |Builds the project in production mode and creates two webpack-bundle-analyzer reports.
 Use the reports to monitor the size of your code bundle.|